pace-neutrons/Horace/documentation/adr/0018-algorithm-migration-to-paged-files.md

   1. `obj = algorithm(filename, ...)`: internally create a paged SQW object from the given file and execute the algorithm on the paged object.
 The SQW returned will be a smaller, in-memory object,
   2. `algorithm(filename, out_filename, ...)`: equivalent to (1) except the resulting SQW object will be saved to file instead of returned as an object.
 This provides a method to perform an algorithm that maps a large SQW file to another large SQW file,
   3. `obj = algorithm(sqw_obj, ...)`: execute the algorithm on the input object.
 Note that if a paged SQW object is passed in the return object will also be paged, so this must be used with caution during the migration,
   4. `algorithm(sqw_obj, out_filename, ...)`: equivalent to (3) except the resulting SQW object will be saved to file instead of returned as an object.
+- All algorithm APIs will support additional optional arguments necessary for execution through the MPI Framework (e.g. an instance of a pre-initialized and started `ClusterWrapper`)

 The example APIs for `cut` would be:
 ```matlab